massivemadness/Squircle-CE/README.md

 `LanguageParser` is an interface which detects syntax errors so you can display them in the `TextProcessor` later.

-To create a custom parser you need to implement `execute` method that will return a `ParseResult` model as the result.
+To create a custom parser you need to implement `execute` method that will return a `ParseResult`.
 If `ParseResult` contains an exception it means that the source code can't compile and contains syntax errors.
 You should highlight an error line by calling `editor.setErrorLine(lineNumber)` method.

-Remember, that you **shouldn't** use this method on the main thread.
+Remember that you **shouldn't** use this method on the main thread.

 ```kotlin
 class CustomParser : LanguageParser {